Teenage driver livestreams crash that killed sister | New Country 923

 Authorities say Obdulia Sanchez, 18, was driving the car Friday when it veered onto the shoulder of a road about 75 miles (120.7 kilometers) northwest of Fresno.

-She overcorrected, causing the vehicle to swerve and overturn into a field, ejecting her sister, the California Highway Patrol said.
+She overcorrected, causing the vehicle to swerve and overturn into a field, ejecting her sister, the California Highway Patrol said on Monday.

 Jacqueline Sanchez, 14, of Stockton died in the crash, Merced County Sheriff Vern Warnke said.
 Another girl, also 14, was in the backseat and survived with a leg injury.